www.secureletterbox.com. We use cookies on this website for functionality and Google Analytics. If you accept cookies click on YES button.

 By fitting an unprotected or under-protected letter plate Building Regulations 2010 Part L requirements to entrance doors U-values would not be met in most cases.
 Part E requirements, which deal with doors sound insulation, would not be met too.

-For most doors in these situations, the conflict can be easily resolved by simply fitting IdealGuard™ secure by design multifunctional eco letter box behind the letter plate.
+For most doors in these situations, the conflict can be easily resolved by simply fitting IdealGuard™ secure by design multifunctional eco letterbox attachment on the back of the letterbox.
 In most cases, this can be also helpful for meeting new Government demands such as updated Part L (Conservation of Fuel and Power) and Part Q (Security).

 From 6 April 2014 in the updated Part L of new Building Regulations 2013 the Government demands a 6% improvement in energy efficiency standards for new homes and a 9% improvement for non-domestic buildings in 2010 regulations.
 From 1 October 2015 new entrance doors in dwellings require meeting Approved Document Q (Security), which is an addition to Building Regulations.